muhammad-atif-saleem/EmailMicroservice/README.md

 You will need to have an "app password" before the above works https://security.google.com/settings/security/apppasswords

+Set your email username and password in .env file

 # Test project to test microservice

+Execute below command so microservice will listen incoming jobs

+npm start

-Please refer to below project
+Now, send payload to the microservice to check the functionality, please refer to below project

 https://github.com/muhammad-atif-saleem/TestEmailMicroservice